 4. Ask dealers to arrange a courier.
 More often than not, they’ll be happy to help and will know just the person for the job.

 You may have noticed a trend rearing its head on Instagram.
-Of pretend-casual mise-en-scènes, replete with oddities that moonlight as objets d'art.
+Of staged mise-en-scènes, replete with oddities that moonlight as objets d'art.
 They range from vases and shells to totem poles and candle sticks, and they're all testament to how small things can enliven a space.
 Get to Sunbury, ASAP.

 Enlisting an interior designer is the stuff that dreams - and bottomless bank accounts - are made of, but as with most things, there’s a democratic way to do it, too.
 A slew of designers and experts are offering a kind of halfway house.
 Not only because they don't actually step inside yours, but because while they have The Vision, you’ll be the one implementing it.